CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Use Case 03/Usecase03.md

 is already ingested.
 The notebook works by looking at the oldest data in the table, prepending the historical data.

+>[!note]**Note**: If you encounter a notification indicating that **Your Compute session was disconnected** you may need to close and re-open the notebook to reconnect your session.
+>
+>**To Close your Notebook**:
+>- Click the X tab on the open notebook to close it.
+>- (Optional) From the Azure ML Studio navigation bar, go to Notebooks > File Browser to confirm it’s closed.
+>
+>**To Reopen your Notebook**:
+>- In Azure Machine Learning Studio, go to Notebooks.
+>- Navigate to your notebook's location.
+>- Click the .ipynb file to reopen it.
+>- If the kernel is not connected, click "Select Kernel" in the top right and choose a compute target (like your compute instance or cluster).
+>- Click "Start session" if prompted.

 1. In the **RealTimeWorkspace@lab.LabInstance.Id** page, select the **Lakehouse 1 - Import Data** notebook.

     > !
 [A screenshot of a computer AI-generated content may beincorrect.](https://raw.githubusercontent.com/technofocus-pte/fbricrealtimeintdepth/refs/heads/RTI-Cloudslice/Lab%20guides/Use%20Case%2003/media/image132.png)